 Pick The Best Books For NEET

-Apart from NCERT, if you want a good NEET score to get into a good medical college (which should be your aim), one has to refer to other relevant books.
+Apart from NCERT, if you aim to get a good NEET score to enter into a good medical college (which should be your aim), one has to refer to other relevant books.
 Listed below are books to refer to if you have a window of 6 months for NEET preparation.

 Design An Efficient Study Timetable